 You can do this a couple of different ways.
 Your speaker/presenter can have an online chat room that they can refer to during the Q&A with the in-person crowd, so that they answer questions from both audiences; alternatively, you can ask your speaker to answer questions from the online audience after the event using a chat room.

 Either way, you’ll want your online audience to feel as much a part of the action as your in-person crowd.
 In-person attendees tend to try to catch the speaker after they are finished with their presentation, whether by the stage or in the lobby afterwards.
-Your online audience does not have that opportunity, so you need to make sure that they have the option to ask their questions as well.
+Your online event audience does not have that opportunity, so you need to make sure that they have the option to ask their questions as well.

 5. Work with your sponsors

-You have more sponsor real estate, so to speak, utilizing an in-person and online event simultaneously.
+You have more sponsor real estate, so to speak, utilizing in-person and online events simultaneously.
 It’s quite easy for sponsors to send you materials for an online booth – typically online downloads, links to their site, online giveaways, and graphics.
 This opens up a lot of opportunities for different kinds of sponsorships.